khalid-hussain/shaheen/chap22.md

 enough from your side if you can take the orphans and wives of those friends of mine, who have been martyred in the past battles, along with you to some safe place.
 Do their upbringing.
-Make these orphaned children capable enough so that they grow up and are able to do jihad.
+Make these orphaned children capable enough so that they grow up and are able to do _jihād_.
 It is possible that a Tariq or Abdul Rehman would come out of them."

 Rabia said, "I will obey your orders."